Lazenby’s was one of the largest sauce manufacturers in Britain. Their flagship Harvey’s fish sauce was a popular condiment in Victorian homes.

 Charles Lazenby (1863 – 1929) was appointed chairman of the company following the death of his father.

 The principal trade was in pickles by 1911.
 The most popular pickled vegetables were cucumbers (gherkins imported from the South of France), onions (largely imported from the Netherlands) and cauliflower (from Kent and Cambridgeshire).
 Pickled walnuts (imported from the Netherlands) were also popular.
 Outside of London, the principal market for Lazenby pickles were the prosperous industrial areas of Yorkshire and Lancashire.

-E Lazenby & Sons employed 800 people and had contracts to supply the Army, the Navy, and forces in India by 1914.
+E Lazenby & Son employed 800 people and had contracts to supply the Army, the Navy, and forces in India, by 1914.